MediaComem/Open-CO2/README.md

 ![Open Database and API for CO₂ equivalencies](./cover.png)

+>**This Database for CO₂ Equivalent Values is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
+Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/**

-> An open Data Database and API for CO₂ Equivalent Values
+An open Data Database and API for CO₂ Equivalent Values.
+Project funded by [Innosuisse](https://www.innosuisse.ch).

 [Project reference on Aramis DB](https://www.aramis-a.admin.ch/Texte/?ProjectID=49723)